Are bugs and critters messing up your garden?

 1. You can create homemade pest repellents using natural ingredients.
 You can use essential oils, hot peppers, and garlic spray that are effective to deter the most common pests.

 To make garlic spray, puree one bulb of garlic and one small onion using any food processor.
-Add one teaspoon of hot pepper powder and let steep for an hour.
-Strain the mixture and add one tablespoon of liquid soap and mix well.
-This organic substance can deter slugs or spray garlic on plants to kill squash bugs or flea beetles.
+Add one teaspoon of hot pepper powder and let it steep for an hour.
+Strain the mixture, add one tablespoon of liquid soap, and mix well.
+This organic substance can deter slugs or you can spray garlic on plants to kill squash bugs or flea beetles.

-2. Another easy and least expensive organic home remedy is baking soda.
+2. Baking soda is another easy and inexpensive organic home remedy.
 A simple, all-purpose baking soda spray is one of those multipurpose garden remedies that is simple, inexpensive, and safe to use.

 Ingredients: 1 teaspoon of baking soda, 1/3 cup of olive oil or cooking oil, 1 cup of warm water.